ChrisEssery/group-project/Portfolio/Conclusion.md

 ### Improving application responsivness

-As alluded to earlier in this conclusion...
+As alluded to earlier in this conclusion, the application is not currently designed for the games to work on smaller devices.

 ### Expansion of front-end and back-end testing